opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 * **Catalog**: A structure for organising multiple datasets managed by a given provider.
 For example, `Planetary Computer's Catalog <pc-stac_>`_
 * **Collection**: A structure for organising all items in a single dataset.
 For example, `Land Use Land Cover Collection <pc-lulc_>`_
 * **Item** A single spatio-temporal item, such as one observation in a dataset.
 For example, `Land Use Land Cover Data for Supercell 15M in 2013 <pc-item_>`_
 * **Asset** A single data measurement associated with an item, such as a single band.
+The Land Use Land Cover Dataset has only one asset, called "data".

 We must specify the catalog and collection we wish to search, and which assets we want to load.
 The precise items that we need to load will be returned by a query that we run later.